nazengineeringsystems/nazengineeringsystems/TOOLTIP_README.md

 ## Styling

-The tooltips use your existing CSS classes:
+The tooltips use your existing CSS classes and are fully responsive:
 - `animate-fade-in-up` for smooth animations
 - Dark theme with `bg-gray-900`, `text-white`
+- Responsive padding: `px-2 py-1.5 sm:px-3 sm:py-2`
+- Responsive text: `text-xs sm:text-sm`
+- Responsive spacing: `mb-2 sm:mb-3`
+- `whitespace-nowrap` and `text-nowrap` to keep text on single line
 - Your existing border and shadow utilities
 - Hardware-accelerated animations from your global CSS